chrisvogt/gatsby-theme-chrisvogt/README.md

 Private Sphere is the GatsbyJS theme behind my personal website and blog, [www.chrisvogt.me](https://www.chrisvogt.me).
 My website exists both to display my aggregate social network activity in a single place and to share original content on my own, original platform.

+> WARNING: Private Sphere includes only the front-end client.
+You must supply and connect your own backing service to utilize the widgets, which are currently bundled with theme.
+The expected data structure for the necessary API endpoints can be found in the [/theme/\_\_mocks\_\_](https://github.com/chrisvogt/gatsby-theme-private-sphere/tree/master/theme/__mocks__) directory.

 ## Widgets

 The following table defines the available widgets.